petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-structure-for-frequently-asked-questions.md

 1. Click the *Advanced* tab and change the *Field Reference* value to `QuestionText`.

-   Using this instead of the automatically generated reference value makes it easier to reference it in the template later.
+   Using this instead of the automatically generated reference value makes it easier to reference it in templates later.

-1. Exit the text field's configuration, and drag a second Text field from the Builder menu onto the first one.
+1. Exit the text field's configuration, and drag a Rich Text field from the Builder menu onto the first one.

    This adds both fields into a field group containing them.

-1. Set these values in the second text field's configuration:
+1. Set these values in the rich text field's configuration:

    * **Label**: Answer

-   * **Field Type**: *Multiple Lines*

    * Enable the *Required Field* toggle.